repeaterjs/repeater/README.md

 #### 3. Buffering and dropping values

-If you neither wish to await `push` calls nor want to deal with errors, one last option is to have the channel store values in a buffer and drop them when the buffer has reached capacity.
-The channel constructor optionally takes a `ChannelBuffer` instance as its second argument.
-For example, by passing in a `SlidingBuffer`, we can make it so that the channel above only retains the twenty latest scroll positions.
+If you neither wish to await `push` calls nor want to deal with errors, one last option is to have the channel store values in a buffer and drop them when the buffer reaches capacity.
+The `Channel` constructor optionally takes a `ChannelBuffer` instance as its second argument.
+For example, by passing in a `SlidingBuffer` instance, we can make it so that the channel only retains the twenty latest scroll positions.

 ```js
 import { Channel, SlidingBuffer } from "@channel/channel";